 The nursing field is always in search of compassionate, dependable people to take on the role of providing care to people in need.
-Licensed practical nurses (LPNs) are in high demand, but it takes special, caring individuals with sincere interest to help others to succeed in this position.
-If you are thinking about attending LPN school in Greater Cincinnati or Northern Kentucky and becoming a licensed practical nurse, come check out Beckfield College’s LPN program.
+Licensed Practical Nurses (LPNs) are in high demand, but it takes special, caring individuals with sincere interest to help others succeed in this position.

-Beckfield College’s Practical Nursing program is taught by professional nurses with extensive experience within the field.
-Practical Nursing diploma graduates will be prepared for the NCLEX-PN exam and become qualified for an entry-level Licensed Practical Nurse position.
+Beckfield College’s Practical Nursing program is taught by professional nurses with experience within the field.
+Practical Nursing diploma graduates should be prepared for the NCLEX-PN® exam and become qualified for an entry-level Licensed Practical Nurse position.

 LPN Program Length